STFleming/OSS-Rad-Monitor/README.md

 	make image
 ```

+This will create a directory ``./image`` that contains the bitstream to configure the FPGA fabric, ``./image/bitstream.rbf``, and a binary executable that can be run on the ARM HPS, ``./image/sw_driver.o``.

+These files can be deployed manually on our test machine.
+However, there is also a automated deployment script.
 To deploy the hardware and code on our OPS-SAT test device type:
 ```
 	make test_deploy
 ```
+This will ask you to type in the password for the device twice: once to transfer the image accross, and once to run the executable.

+### Version History

+* 0.0.1 - initial version, no checking logic added yet